-PIES will ONLY be accepted in a 9" disposable pie tin (no glass or reusable pie tins which cook differently than aluminum pie tins) and must be cooled before judging (don't bring hot out of the oven after 4p.m.)
-All pies and tarts will be donated to size to fit in 9"W x 6.5"L x the FHES pie booth imme-One piece will be kept on display and pies will not be available for taste testing.
+in a 9" disposable pie tin (no glass or reusable pie tins which cook differently than aluminum pie tins) and must be cooled before judging (don't bring hot 4p.m.)
+All pies and tarts will be donated to the FHES pie booth immediately following judging.
+One piece will be kept on display and pies will not be available for taste testing.
 This class includes: apple, berry, peach or nectarine, cherry, rhubarb, nut, cobbler and other fruit/crust combinations.
-NO CREAM, CUSTARD, OR WHIPPED

-CREAM BASED PIES ACCEPTED.
+FOR SAFETY REASONS, NO CREAM, CUSTARD, OR WHIPPED CREAM BASED PIES AC-CEPTED.